spabalate/2023_movies/README.md

 Maybe a movie’s revenue depends on the distributor.
 Take a look by hovering over the next few charts.
 Eventually you’ll find that although 2023 was the year of Barbie, it still does not come close to some of the greats.

 ## **Act III: Top Domestic Movies vs. Top Worldwide Movies in 2023**
 We know there are many films that did well in the United States, but how did they do overseas?
-There are some titles that actually did better overseas than domestically.
+You’d be surprised to see that the ranking overseas slightly differs from the domestic ranking.
 Hover over the bar chart to find out!

 The treemap view brings no surprise that Barbie was #1 both domestically and worldwide.
 Feel free to adjust the dropdown to compare.
 Hover over the bubble chart to see how much the top 20 movies in the world did.